-- # VERIFY_SSL (optional) - # If HTTPS is being used on the Swarm web server, then this controls whether - # the SSL certificate is validated or not.
-By default this is set to 1, which - # means any SSL certificates must be valid.
-If the web server is using a self - # signed certificate, then this must be set to 0.
+the SSL certificate is validated or not.
+By default this is set to 1, which means any SSL certificates must be valid.
+If the web server is using a self signed certificate, then this must be set to 0.

-VERIFY SSL=1
+VERIFY\SSL=1

-Modify the swarm-trigger.conf configuration file to set the SWARM_HOST and the SWARM_TOKEN variables appropriately.
+Modify the swarm-trigger.conf configuration file to set the SWARM\HOST and the SWARM\TOKEN variables appropriately.